wxie2017/wxie2017.github.io/pages/speech/review_my_first_pathways.md

 What's the mission of a Toastmaster District?

-What's the missiong of the Toastmaster International?
+What's the mission of the Toastmaster International?

 Could you, my dear fellow members?

 Soon, it's time for the Quintuple Crown Award ceremony.
-Looking around, I saw familar faces, I saw strang faces, I saw people younger than me, and I saw people older than me.
+Looking around, I saw familiar faces, I saw strange faces, I saw female faces, I saw male faces, I saw people younger than me, and I saw people older than me.
 We have one thing in common - we all completed a Pathways, we all finished the 5 levels.

 Through conversion, I knew that some of them finished more than one Pathways, some of them were already DTMs, and some of them were even double-DTMs.
 If they can do it, I can do it, too.
+I told myself.

 Standing on the stage, holding the certificate, something was rising from my heart, going through my nose, and shedding out of my eyes.